 Retainer contracts for graphic designers have multiple advantages for both clients and freelancers because they provide consistency on both ends.

 As a freelancer, you have the opportunity to have a stable income and client work so you can plan ahead and better understand your bandwidth for bringing in new clients.
+Indy can help you create contracts with our contracts tool that you can try for free here.

 Types of Graphic Design Retainer Contracts